Nassau County New York assistance programs.

 - Counseling: Credit counseling, budgeting skills, and other programs to help people get back on their feet over the long term will be provided.
 For example, find how to get credit card help.

 There are some criteria that need to be met to get aid.
-Eligible recipients of HPRP funding includes families and individuals who have children with incomes at or below 50% of the area medium income, which is currently set at a level of $101,800 for a family of four.
-In addition, the applicant can’t have other appropriate housing options identified.
-Also, aid will be provided only to those who have sufficient resources and support networks to maintain existing housing after the 18-month period of assistance ends.
-Therefore future affordability and initiative by the program participant is a key component of program eligibility for the HPRP funds and those who receive aid must be financially independent and able to maintain their residence within the 18 month time frame allowed by the program.
-So the program will not provide funds indefinitely, and people need to be in position to get back on track once the aid ends.
+Eligible recipients of HPRP funding includes families and individuals who have children with incomes at or below 50% of the area medium income.
+Also, financial will be provided only to those who have sufficient resources and support networks to maintain existing housing after the 18-month period of assistance ends.
+Therefore future affordability and initiative by the program participant is a key component of program eligibility for the HPRP funds.
+Those who receive aid must be financially independent and able to maintain their residence within the 18 month time frame allowed by the program.

 Contact the Office of Housing & Homeless Service/Nassau County Homeownership Center which is located at 40 Main Street, Hempstead, NY.
 Phone 516-572-1900